 Knowing your rights as a staff member or licensee, when dealing with patrons, is just as important as knowing how to serve alcohol responsibly in Western Australia.

-For more information on RSA Western Australia or to study your RSA and launch your hospitality career, visit our Online Training Menu – Club Training Australia.
+For more information on RSA Western Australia or to study your RSA online and launch your hospitality career, visit our Online Training Menu – Club Training Australia.